AgnesMayYao/https-github.com-AgnesMayYao-academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Xuewen Yao is a PhD student at the University of Texas at Austin.
-Her current research aims to ..
+I am currently working as a PhD student at Daily Activity Lab at the University of Texas at Austin.

+a PhD student at the Electrical and Computer Engineering The University of Texas at Austin Daily Activily Lab at Institute of Mental Health Reaserch

+research: human signals, stress signals from mother-infant pairs, daily activities longitudinal data, noisy dataset, wearable sensors, individual differences experiece with motion and audio sensors, developed algorithm for holding behaviro detection, audi classifcation, vocal tone

+access the basic mechanisms of maternal mental health and infant social-emotional development, and ultimately to develop “just in time” interventions for cases of high risk, such as the transmission of risks for depression from mothers to infants.